horvatic/kwell/README.md

 A service to process images using image processing techniques, and return the edited image.

-To build: go build -o vaticwella main.go
+To build: (main directory) go build -o vaticwella main.go

+To test: (top level directory) go test ./...

 Service has:
 	Super Sampling,	Median filter